CCT-Code: Cross-Consistency Training for Multilingual Clone Detection and Code Search: Datasets

 \textbf{Cross-lingual evaluation}.
-Evaluation setups shown above emphasize the \emph{multilingual} setting, i.e., evaluation inside the set of solutions in a single language.
-But we also define a more complex \emph{cross-lingual} setting designed to measure cross-lingual code understanding.
-To achieve this, we extend the three setups to all languages at once, extending the sets of both relevant and irrelevant snippets to the corresponding snippets in all languages.
+In addition to the \emph{multilingual} setting, i.e., evaluation in the set of solutions in a single language, we define a more complex \emph{cross-lingual} setting designed to measure cross-lingual code understanding.
+To achieve this, we extend the three setups to all languages at once, extending the sets of both relevant and irrelevant snippets to all programming languages.